jinghuichen/AdvML21Fall/index.md

 ## Prerequisites
-This course requires knowledge of machine learning (DS 310 or equivalent), basic linear algebra and programming principles.
+This course requires the knowledge of an undergrad level machine learning course, basic background on linear algebra and calculus.

 ## Logistics

 - Time: **Thursday 2:30PM - 5:30PM**
 - Location: **Westgate Bldg E210**
-- Instructor: [Jinghui Chen](https://www.personal.psu.edu/jzc5917/) (Email: jzc5917 at psu dot edu)
+- Instructor: [Jinghui Chen](https://jinghuichen.github.io/) (Email: jzc5917 at psu dot edu)

 - Office hours:
     - Thursday after class if you have any immediate questions